 An application form will be available to downloaded once the application window opens however you can still download the guidance notes.
 Please note that if you do not have a supervisor, the NHS R&D NW will assist you in identifying one.

 After having read the guidance notes, if you have further questions please contact Jo-Anne Simpson, email@example.com.

-In addition, to inform potential applicants about the programme and the application process, we will be holding an online Q&A session open for anyone to join who wishes to know more about the scheme and ask any questions.
-This will be an hour in duration, 1pm – 2pm, and held on MS Teams, the date of these session is;
+In addition, to inform potential applicants about the programme and the application process, once the scheme is launched we will be hold online Q&A sessions open for anyone to join who wishes to know more about the scheme and ask any questions.
+They will be an hour in duration, 12pm – 1pm, and held on MS Teams.

 If you require further information, please contact Jo-Anne Simpson firstname.lastname@example.org.